factcast/factcast/factcast-site/documentation/content/setup/examples/grpc-config-basicauth.md

 On the server, in order to provide downward compatibility, security is disabled by default (this will change in the future, mongoDB taught us well).
 Once security is enabled, non-authenticated users will not be allowed to work with the grpc factstore anymore.

-In order to enable security, a Bean of type `FacCastAccessConfig` must be defined.
+In order to enable security, a Bean of type `FactCastAccessConfig` must be defined.
 This is done either by providing one in your FactCast Server's context, or by using the dead-simple approach to put a `factcast-access.json` on the root of your classpath to deserialize it from there.

 Example below.